WAAY-TV

-WAAY-TV (channel 31) is a television station in Huntsville, Alabama, United States, affiliated with ABC and owned by Allen Media Group.
-The station's studios and transmitter are located on Monte Sano Boulevard on top of Monte Sano Mountain.
+WAAY-TV (channel 31) is a television station in Huntsville, Alabama, United States, affiliated with ABC.
+It is owned by Gray Media alongside NBC affiliate WAFF (channel 48) and low-power Telemundo affiliate WTHV-LD (channel 29).
+The three stations share studios on Memorial Parkway (US 431) in Huntsville; WAAY-TV's transmitter is located on Monte Sano Boulevard on top of Monte Sano Mountain.